 You’ve worked hard to change your financial lifestyle.
 This is just the beginning.
 Continue to live responsibly.
 If you do, money worries may soon be a thing of the past.

-Focus on the big goals.
+Focus on big goals.
 Don’t forget about your retirement.
 Keep pushing yourself down the path to a better financial future.

 What do you plan to do with your debt money once your debt is paid off?
 I’d love to hear your plans in the comments below.